 Technical Skills and Knowledge

 A bachelor’s or master’s degree in public relations, advertising, communications, or a similar discipline is required to work as a public relations (PR) manager.
 Marketing, public speaking, and people skills are required for this position.

 PR managers often earn from $86,185 to $145,052 per year.
 Their median annual salary is $113,058.
 The hourly wages go from $44 to $75, and their median hourly pay is $58.

 Yes!
 While press releases are a crucial part of a public relations effort, sending them out without a plan in place may prevent your message from reaching the correct media outlets and, as a result, your target audiences.
 Implementing a successful communications strategy is a planned and complete process that is critical for your business to achieve quantifiable outcomes.

 It takes time to establish and strengthen a favorable reputation, so don’t expect it to happen immediately.
 And, because each client’s definition of success is different, It’s essential to customize outcome measurement appropriately.
 Try to deliver monthly, quarterly, or yearly analytics reports to retainer clients, depending on their preferences, and quantify measurables such as total mentions, potential reach, PR value, the share of sentiment, coverage by media type, and coverage by location, among others.
 Also, use Google Analytics to track the relationship between earned media outcomes and online traffic, as well as Moz to track hashtags.

 A balanced plan of communication should consist of PR and marketing.
 While marketing is concerned with the paid promotion and sale of goods and services, public relations are treated with the management of one’s reputation through favorable earned media coverage in both conventional and digital news channels.

-Public relations may help any business generate a great reputation, engage with their communities, and reach their target consumers.
+Public relations may help any business generate a great reputation, engage with its communities, and reach its target consumers.